Vulkan Tutorial in C - 004 - Initialization Part 2

 }

-In the next post, we’ll dive into the initialization of the app-specific Vulkan objects.
+In the next post, we’ll begin to initialize the app-specific Vulkan objects.

 Next